-The Ardeko office building has equipment like air conditioning, ventilation and heating that were custom designed according to the size of the building and the insulation capacity of its materials.
+Ardeko office building equipment like conditioning, air ventilation and heating that were custom designed according to the size of the building and the insulation capacity of its materials.
 ARDEKO's environmental objectives are very strict and thus meet the most exacting standards and certifications: HQE®, BBC and LEED PLATINUM Level.
 There are also bicycle parking spaces (equipped with changing rooms and showers) as well as charging stations for electric vehicles.